Nerve Damage Compensation Claims

 - Direct damage to a nerve during surgery from cutting, burning, stretching or compressing

 Nerve damage can have lasting effects on your quality of life and can affect your ability to work.
-If the injury was caused by negligence, then compensation could help support you and your family and mitigate the financial impact of your injury.
+Even minor nerve injuries can have a big impact on your day-to-day life and, if the injury was caused by negligence, you may be entitled to claim compensation to help you secure financial support.

 - Medical care